← Back to 史記

 退

 Now, the sacrifices established by the Son of Heaven—Tai Yi and Hou Tu—were personally performed in the suburban sacrifice every three years.
-He established the Han family's feng and shan, and repaired the feng once every five years.
-The Bo Ji Tai Yi, San Yi, Ming Yang, Ma Xing, and Chi Xing—five in all—were performed by the sacrifice officials Kuan Shu and others according to the seasons.
+He established the Han family's fengshan, and repaired the feng once every five years.
+The Bo Ji Tai Yi, San Yi, Ming Yang, Ma Xing, and Chi Xing—five sacrifices in all—were performed seasonally by the sacrificial officials Kuan Shu and others.
 Altogether there were six sacrifices, all led by the Grand Officiant.
-As for the eight gods and various gods, Ming Nian, Mount Fan, and other named sacrifices, when the journey passed by them, sacrifices were performed, and when the journey left, they stopped.
-The sacrifices established by fangshi were each managed by themselves.
-When the person ended, they stopped, and the sacrifice officials did not manage them.
+As for the Eight Gods, the other gods, Ming Nian, Mount Fan, and the other named sacrifices, rites were performed when the imperial journey passed by and stopped when it moved on.
+The sacrifices introduced by the fangshi were each managed by the person who established them.
+When that person died, the rites ceased, and the sacrificial officials did not take them over.
 Other sacrifices all remained as before.
-Now, the emperor performed the feng and shan, and after twelve years he returned, having covered the five peaks and four estuaries.
-As for the fangshi who awaited and sacrificed to the divine people, and entered the sea seeking Penglai, in the end none had verification.
+Now, the emperor performed the fengshan, and after twelve years he returned, having covered the five peaks and four estuaries.
+As for the fangshi who waited for divine beings, sacrificed to them, and went out to sea seeking Penglai, in the end none produced any proof.
 As for Gongsun Qing, who awaited the gods, he still used the traces of a great person as an explanation, but there was no effect.
-The Son of Heaven increasingly grew weary and disliked the strange and circuitous words of the fangshi, yet he restrained himself and did not cut them off, hoping to meet the true ones.
-From this time onward, those fangshi who spoke of the divine sacrifices became increasingly numerous, yet their effects could be seen.
-The Grand Historian said: I followed along on the tours and sacrifices to heaven, earth, the various gods, and the famous mountains and rivers, and the feng and shan.
-I entered the Shou Gong and served at the sacrifices and divine words, thoroughly observing the intentions of the fangshi and sacrifice officials.
-Therefore, I retreated and arranged in order those from ancient times who used affairs with ghosts and gods, fully seeing their outer and inner aspects.
-Later gentlemen may view it.
-As for the details of zu, dou, gui, and bi, and the rites of xian and chou, these are stored by the officials.
+The Son of Heaven grew increasingly weary of the strange and devious claims of the fangshi, yet he kept them close and did not break with them, still hoping to encounter the genuine ones.
+From this time on, fangshi who spoke of sacrifices to spirits became ever more numerous, but the effectiveness of their rites was plain to see.
+The Grand Historian said: I accompanied the tours and sacrifices to Heaven, Earth, the gods, and the famous mountains and rivers, and I took part in the feng and shan rites.
+I entered the Shou Palace and attended the sacrifices and divine utterances, thoroughly observing the intentions of the fangshi and sacrificial officials.
+I then withdrew and arranged in order those who, from ancient times onward, had dealt with ghosts and gods, fully examining both their outward claims and inner workings.
+Later scholars may study it.
+As for the details of sacrificial stands, platters, jade, and offerings, and the rituals of presenting and responding, these are preserved by the officials.

 ← Previous Chapter